beginner photography

 When you go into the chain stores that do not specialize in photography equipment, they are not professional photographers or real experts in camera equipment.
 You will hear them push megapixels.
 That is so not important here.
 Some reviews now say too many megapixels are not great and have a negative side to packing so much information in.
 The bottom line is, don’t let them push this on you.
 The sensor size is the most important.
 A full-frame professional camera that starts at about $2,000.00 for the body has the largest sensor size.
 The bigger the sensor, the better the camera and the more expensive it will be.

-Now head over to white balance for a review and a little more details.
+Now, head over to White Balance for a review and a little more detail.
 Then go to ISO, shutter speed and aperture.
 Then you’re ready to start practicing.
 You will have homework in each section.
-It takes practice to get this down.
+It takes practice to master this.
+But you can do it quickly and easily.